CdricGmd/Qim-Integrity-App/README.md

 ## Watermaking library

-The Watermarking library (C/C++) uses and requires [OpenCV library](http://opencv.org) for image processing.
+The Watermarking library (C/C++) uses and requires [OpenCV library (under BSD License)](http://opencv.org) for image processing.
 It provides functions for:

 - signature generation based on image content
 - image watermaking insertion and detection
 - integrity checking comparing detected and computed signatures
 - similarity measures (PSNR, SSIM, IF, NCC)

-The signature insertion generate a "key file", which is needed for for the detection.
+The signature insertion generate a "key file", which is needed for the detection.

 ## Android Application

 The Android application uses the QimWatermaking native library (through JNI) to enable marking and integrity checking of images.

+Technical challenges (as part of Télécom SudParis HighTech Imaging major):

+- use a native library in Android (Write once...)
+- demonstrate and evaluate performances of the library on lightweight devices
+- give access to the library features _via_ an easy and confortable user experience

 Features: